 By splitting functional and business use cases across accounts, it is feasible to associate each account to a billing or project number.
 The master account will be able to report on each linked account, as well as totals for all accounts.

 Multiple accounts keep products, departments and environments running smoothly.
-AWS realises this and not only supports customers with multiple accounts, it also provides a few tools to help with billing and management.
+AWS realizes this and not only supports customers with multiple accounts, it also provides a few tools to help with billing and management.

 Cross-Account Access.
 AWS recently made available Cross-Account Access for the AWS Console.
 Cross-Account Access is based on the long established use of Identity and Access Management (IAM) roles that are also used for federated single-sign-on and EC2 instance profiles.
 Once a user gains access to the console in one account, they are allowed to switch to other pre-approved accounts at will.
 There is no need to sign out of the first account or try to manage multiple browsers.